MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/service-premium-scale-out.md

 ### Enable Scale-Out for your workspace

-Use the XMLA endpoint to turn on Scale-Out.
+Use the XMLA endpoint to turn on Scale-Out for each workspace you want to enable it for.

 1. Start SQL Server Management Studio (SSMS) and in the **Connect to Server** dialog box, fill in the fields as listed below.